 Application deadline is Mon, Apr 1, 2020

 Students can apply by submitting a video (2-min max) and a copy of a score that is in progress.
 The video will describe the motivation behind the music as well as provide an idea for where the music is going and why the student would like to take part in this educational program.
 Through five mentoring sessions, the draft score will be developed into an excerpt, a section, or a full piece that is ready for a reading session with a professional ensemble.
-The composer [TBD] will assist the student with the development of the piece, notation, and print preparation.
+The advising composer will assist the student with the development of the piece, notation, and print preparation.
 The scholarship panel is looking for a student with a passion to compose and a desire to learn.

 SCORE SUBMISSION CRITERIA

 - The score must be written for 3 instruments from our ensemble: Visit the following link to learn about the Players: https://sfcmp.org/category/players

 - The duration of the draft score must be a minimum of 30 seconds and no longer than 15 minutes.

 - The score can be any genre of music e.g. rock, classical, jazz, etc.